-We recognize that different funding sources carry different requirements for eligibility and different rules for operations, financing, and sustaining low-income housing units.
-It is SHA's job to make funding and administrative differences as invisible to tenants/participants as we can, so low-income people are best able to navigate the housing choices and rental assistance programs SHA offers.
-We also consider it SHA's job to design our housing operations to bridge differences among programs/fund sources, and to promote consolidated requirements, wherever possible.
-It is also incumbent on us to use our own and MTW authority to minimize administrative inefficiencies from differing rules and to seek common rules, where possible, to enhance cost effectiveness, as well as reduce the administrative burden on tenants.
+We recognize that varying funding sources carry different requirements for eligibilities, and rules for sustaining low-income housing units through operations and financing.
+It is SHA's job to present funding and administrative differences as seamlessly as possible to our residents and participants.
+Our goal is for low-income families to be able to navigate the housing choices and rental assistance programs SHA offers.
+It is also our job to design our housing operations to bridge differences among programs/fund sources, and to promote consolidated requirements.
+It is also incumbent on us to use our own and MTW authority to minimize administrative inefficiencies from differing rules.
+We seek common rules, where possible, to enhance cost effectiveness and reduce the administrative burden on tenants.